mtulio/kb/howto/kubernets/KubeExercises.md

 Exercises from courses

+* Run a Job
+* Deploy a Pod
+* Create the service
+* Explore the Sandbox
+* Deployments - Rollout

 ## Run a Job

 Applications that run to completion inside a pod are called "jobs."
 This is useful for doing batch processing.